tylerbouma/otw_bandit_ctf/level26.md

 We are still connected to bandit26 via a VIM session.

 While still in our VIM session we need to first change the shell we are using so we can actually run commands.
-To do this we use shell=/bin/bash.
+To do this we use `shell=/bin/bash`.
 This will grant us access to the functionality of bash.
-We can now run commands for vim using :! <command>
+We can now run commands for vim using `:! <command>`

-Let's try :! ls
+Let's try `:! ls`

 Returns: text.txt and bandit27-do. bandit27-do sounds interesting.

-:! bandit27-do
+`:! bandit27-do`

 Run a command as another user.
 Example: ./bandit27-do id